 Head to Go Ride a Wave, at the sheltered inlet at the north side of Currumbin Breek to rent paddleboards and kayaks, or to take a tour.
 Pull in to secluded beaches to enjoy a dip in its clear, turquoise waters.
 Or head over to The Basin, a popular camping spot offering a sheltered swimming lagoon, barbecue facilities and picnic tables.
 If you prefer the surf, Manly Surf School offers group and private lessons at the southern corner of Palm Beach.
 You can also join a whale watching cruise to see the majestic beauty of the humpback whales during their migration up and down Australia’s east coast.
 Whale watching season is May to November.

 Ride the ferry to Ettalong

-Take the historic ferry from Palm Beach to Ettalong, a pretty beach town on Sydney’s Central Coast.
+Take the historic ferry from Palm Beach to Ettalong, a pretty beach town on the New South Wales Central Coast.
 The ferry departs about every hour from Palm Beach Wharf and takes 25 minutes to reach Ettalong, passing between Barrenjoey Headland and Box Head.
 Once you've arrived, enjoy Ettalong’s sandy beaches and inland waterway, which are great for children.
 If you're visiting on the weekend, don’t miss Ettalong Markets, a grand undercover marketplace selling everything from fine jewellery to collectables, clothing and antiques.
 A number of picturesque holiday parks and hotels are dotted around the area.